 - As you discuss the similarities and differences, point out that all of the animals grow from babies into adults and that they need specific things to live and grow.
-In this lesson, students will be learning about farm animals, how they grow through their life, and what they need to live.
+Explain to the students that they will be learning about farm animals, how they grow through their life, and what they need to live.

 Explore and Explain